 - They are required by law, particularly when involving publicly-funded projects, as well as a requirement before a contract is awarded.
 A contractor’s ability to obtain a bond quickly allows them to take on large-scale projects

 Consumer Awareness is Still Lacking

 However, despite the many benefits of surety bonds to the consumers, there is little public awareness about them.
-It is important amongst consumers to know their rights and how to protect themselves against fraud or unethical practices.
+It is important for consumers to know their rights and how to protect themselves against fraud or unethical practices.
 Understanding how surety bonds protect your consumer rights is vital in our day-to-day transactions.
 Businesses should also do their part in educating the public about their bonded status.
 The surety bonds benefit their business as well.
 Everybody wins.

 Surety bonding is a significant tool that benefits both the consumers and the business owners, but you have to choose the appropriate bond that you need.
 There are generally three sub-categories of Commercial Surety Bonds.
 They are: License and Permit Bonds – these are required by state or regulatory agencies before a business is issued a license or permit.
-Court bonds – these are court related bonds, including bail bonds, civil bonds and fiduciary bonds.
+Court bonds – these are court-related bonds, including bail bonds, civil bonds, and fiduciary bonds.
 Public official bonds – these are posted by elected and appointed public officials, including law enforcement officers and treasury officials to guarantee that these officials will perform their duties faithfully and honestly.
 All the other bonds that do not fall into the above categories are categorized as “miscellaneous” commercial surety bonds.

 Cost of Surety Bonds